PhilippeMarcMeyer/FieldsLinker/README.md

 v0.1  : the lines are drawn while dragging over the canvas and the horizontal middle points of the cells are calculated no parameters anymore

+Tested on : Chrome, Firefox, Chromium, IE todo : horizontal middle points of the cells are wrong on IE and the canvas zone (between the 2 lists) is selected which is not aesthetic.

 https://philippemarcmeyer.github.io/demo-fieldsLinker.html

 <pre>